Rahulkt-tech/SomnoAlert/README.md

 # SomnoAlert Sleep Detector
+AI-Powered Real-Time Drowsiness Detection System SomnoAlert is a real-time drowsiness detection system that uses facial landmark analysis to monitor eye activity through your webcam and triggers an alarm when prolonged eye closure is detected — helping prevent accidents caused by fatigue or microsleep.
 This project uses Flask to serve a web user interface for the sleep detection app.

 ## How to run